Bohinj Slovenia, What To See, Do & Eat On Lake Bohinj

-The entire basin is flanked on three sides by the tall mountains ranges of the Julian Alps.
+The entire basin is flanked on three sides by the tall mountain ranges of the Julian Alps.
 On the fourth side, the basin leads toward Lake Bled.
-Bohinj encompasses more than twenty villages, the largest of which is Bohinjska Bistrica, which is where one of the local visitor centers is located.
+Bohinj encompasses more than twenty villages, the largest of which is Bohinjska Bistrica, where one of the local visitor centers is located.

-At the visitor centers—there is one in Stara Fužina and Ribčev Laz as well—you can obtain information about everything from cultural highlights to hiking trails and the area’s best restaurants.
+There is one in Stara Fužina and Ribčev Laz at the visitor centers—you can obtain information about everything from cultural highlights to hiking trails and the area’s best restaurants.

 Accommodation suggestion: Hotel Tripič in Bohinjska Bistrica